For cPanel & WHM 11.48

 To set your alert preferences, perform the following steps:

 Use the Alert Contact Priority Assignment section to specify the lowest alert priority that you wish to receive for each notification method.
-To receive no notifications via a notification method, select Disabled.
+To disable a notification method, select Disabled.

-For example, if you wish to receive email alerts about events that have a High priority, select the High option next to Email.
+For example, if you wish to receive email alerts about events that use the High priority type, select the High button next to Email.

-Use the Alert Priority Assignment section to assign a priority level to an event.
+Use the Alert Priority Assignment section to assign a priority level to each event.
 To disable notifications for an event type, select the Disabled option.

 - Click Save.